 April has worked in social services for 13 years, including four years with Headway Emotional Health Services in a school setting, providing play therapy, skills groups and family therapy with elementary school students with significant mental health and behavioral needs.

 With all of her clients, April brings a grounded presence that is filled with curiosity and wonder for the unfolding of each person’s truth and authentic self.
 She creates a safe and reflective space to help her clients take steps towards living out their values.
 April is currently a student in the Ridhwan School, practicing mindfulness and inquiry to continue supporting her own truth to emerge.
 She most enjoys spending time with her family and their community, having potluck dinners, playing in music ensembles and exploring the outdoors.

 In a world of grave injustice, these healing tasks have a special significance.
 Nathan believes the intimate wounds each of us carries are profoundly affected by the global crisis in which we live.
-In turn, the difficult emotions of sadness, grief and anxiety offer wisdom that – when honored – invite transformative action in our lives and wider communities.
+In turn, the difficult emotions of sadness, anger, grief and anxiety offer wisdom that – when honored – invite transformative action in our lives and wider communities.

 Scott received a B.A in Psychology from Hamline University, a M.A in Counseling and Psychological Services from St. Mary’s University of Minnesota and is a Licensed Professional Clinical Counselor.
 Scott practices from a Strength-Based Positive Psychological and Humanistic model of counseling.
 Scott’s interests in counseling include: Anxiety Disorders, Severe and Persistent Mental Illness, phase of life